Form 1095-B: Proof of Minimum Essential Coverage for 2026 (Tax Year 2025)

 Organizations such as , church plans, and certain multi‑employer welfare arrangements (MEWAs) must file when they furnish MEC.

-These filers must also to each responsible individual (often the primary insured) by Monday, March 3rd, 2025.
+These filers must also to each responsible individual (often the primary insured) by Tuesday, March 3rd, 2026.

-What forms should be included when filing Form 1095-B with the IRS?
+What Forms Should Be Included When Filing Form 1095-B with the IRS?

 When filing , the entity providing the coverage (such as an insurance company or self-insured employer) also needs to file , which serves as the transmittal form for Form 1095-B. Together, Forms 1094-B and 1095-B provide comprehensive information to the IRS about individuals who have received minimum essential health coverage during the tax year, helping to ensure compliance with the (ACA) requirements.

-What is Form 1094-B?
+What Is Form 1094-B?

 is a cover sheet that includes summary information about the employer or insurer and the associated 1095-B forms.
 It includes details like the employer's name, Employer Identification Number (EIN), and contact information, as well as the total number of being submitted.

-What is the deadline to submit Form 1095-B?
+What Is the Deadline to Submit Form 1095-B?

 When filing to the IRS, the will depend on the method of filing:

-• If filing electronically, the deadline is Monday, March 31st, 2025.
+• If filing electronically, the deadline is Tuesday, March 31st, 2026.

-• If filing on paper, the is Friday, February 28th, 2025.
+• If filing on paper, the is Monday, March 2nd, 2026.

 avoid irs fines